Jacob-Gray/ChatExchangeJS/README.md

 A demo can be seen in `demo.js`.

-To run the demo, create a `user.json` file in the project dir, and add the bot username and account to it.
+To run the demo, create a `user.json` file in the project dir, and add the bot username and password to it.

 Then, just run `node demo`.